 - A current professional network in the most relevant ministries and offices of Government at the Federal and State levels is an advantage

-- Demonstrated experience effectively backstopping and supporting long- and short-term consultants;
+- effectively backstopping and supporting long- and short-term consultants;

-- Demonstrated experience ensuring efficiency across a wide variety of project activities involving economic growth, private sector development, women and youth empowerment, upskilling, business linkages, and job creation; and
+- ensuring efficiency across a wide variety of project activities involving economic growth, private sector development, women and youth empowerment, upskilling, business linkages, and job creation; and

-- Demonstrated experience maintaining rigorous focus on project indicators, results, and more generally supporting the M&E and communications functions.
+- maintaining rigorous focus on project indicators, results, and more generally supporting the M&E and communications functions.

 We are an Equal Opportunity Employer.
 All qualified applicants will receive consideration for employment and will not be discriminated against on the basis of race, color, religion, sex, sexual orientation, national origin, age, disability, or protected veteran status.
 CNFA takes affirmative action in support of its policy to advance in employment individuals who are minorities, women, protected veterans, and individuals with disabilities.